Mackeul/linux-utils/README.md

 - *Optional temp.domain.tld.text* file containing sections for rootcert and cert.
 See temp.example.com.txt.

 ## The plex-create-p12.sh script
 Designed to create a PKCS12 certificate with export passphrase set to how Plex wants it.
+Uses OpenSSL to accomplish this, that is required to be installed.
 Requires a PEM cert file and key file to work (see self-signed to make your own).
-Also needs the ProcessMachineIdentifier key from Plex, which can be found in ** /var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Preferences.xml** on Debian servers.
+Also needs the ProcessMachineIdentifier key from Plex, which can be found in
+**/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Preferences.xml** on Debian servers.